Leon4721/project-one/README.md

 ### User Requirements & Expectations

-- simple Intuitive navigation
+- Simple intuitive navigation
 - Fast access to music, videos, galleries, and blog content
 - Clear event calendar and RSVP/ticket features
 - Simple, mobile-friendly contact forms
 - Responsive layout with visually engaging design on all devices

 ### User Stories

 #### First-time User
-1. As a first time user, I want see upcoming event venues so that I know where or when "Big Homie" shows are located.
+1. As a first time user, I want to see upcoming event venues so that I know where or when "Big Homie" shows are located.
 2. As a first time user, I want to know ticket price ranges on each event card so that I can decide which shows fit my budget.
 3. As a first-time user, I want to sample audio, images, and video so that I get a feel for what to expect at the scene.
-4. As a first time user, I want to get a feel of what to expect in term the "mission" so that I can learn about the Big Homie’s ideology through community story and context.
+4. As a first time user, I want to get a feel of what to expect in terms of the "mission" so that I can learn about the Big Homie’s ideology through community story and context.

 #### Returning User
-5. As a returning user,I want to control playback (play/pause/skip) inline while browsing so that my listening isn’t interrupted.
+5. As a returning user, I want to control playback (play/pause/skip) inline while browsing so that my listening isn’t interrupted.
-6. As a returnign user, I want to use the Contact form so that I can quickly send feedback or collab requests
+6. As a returning user, I want to use the Contact form so that I can quickly send feedback or collab requests
-7. As a returning user, I want to use the Contact section with a map integration so that I can quickly see our where the venue is location.
+7. As a returning user, I want to use the Contact section with a map integration so that I can quickly see where the venue is located.
-8. As a returning user, I want to replay tracks I enjoyed on demand aswell as download the Music so that I can listen to it when ever wherver (offline)
+8. As a returning user, I want to replay tracks I enjoyed on demand as well as download the music so that I can listen to it whenever wherever (offline)

 #### Site Owner
 13. As the site owner, I want to update hero slider images, captions, and links so that I can keep the homepage spotlight fresh.
 14. As the site owner, I want users to get to know the ideology of what we stand for
-15. as the site owner, I want to create natural engagem,ent either online or local through grass roots engaments and comopetiton
+15. As the site owner, I want to create natural engagement either online or local through grassroots engagements and competition
-16. As the site owner, I want the users to be able to submit content to be curated and accesed before competaions or artist spots
+16. As the site owner, I want the users to be able to submit content to be curated and accessed before competitions or artist spots

 | As a…            | I want to…                                             | So that I can…                                   |
 |------------------|--------------------------------------------------------|--------------------------------------------------|